library(ggplot2)

 Scraping Wikipedia Table: Genocides

-Wikipedia is full of interesting tables.
-This post works through scraping a wikipedia table on genocides for use in R. The approach of scraping using rvest is compared to use of the ChatGPT large language model.
-I find that rvest is much better and likely applicable to a wider range of wikipedia tables.
-Also examed is the use of regular expressions to remove wikipedia footnotes from table cells, removal of commas in string representations of numbers along with their conversion to numeric objects, as well as some ggplot considerations.
-Plotting details involve making a sorted and stacked bar chart (along with a perplexing snag), bar width and spacing issues, and wrapping of long text fields using scales::cut_short_ scale().
+is much better and likely applicable to a wider range of wikipedia tables.
+Also examed is the use of regular expressions to remove wikipedia footnotes from table cells, removal of commas in string representations of numbers along with their conversion to numeric objects, as well as some ggplot

 Introduction

 Recently I read an article in Coding the Past about using ChatGPT to wrangle Wikipedia tables into a format usable in R. I tried the method, but found it didn’t work well with tables that had blank cells.
 Many wikipedia tables have blank cells, so this is likely to be a common issue.
-Following a post on pipe dreams, I turned instead to using rvest for scraping wikipedia table data.
-In my experience, scraping the data is a much better option than messing around with ChatGPT.
+Following a post on pipe dreams, I turned instead to using rvest

 I selected the list of genocides as the table to retrieve.